GorVad/system-analyst-notes/tools/service-mesh-tools/istio.md

 # About
 Istio is a service mesh—a modernized service networking layer that provides a transparent and language-independent way to flexibly and easily automate application network functions.
 It is a popular solution for managing the different microservices that make up a cloud-native application.
-Istio service mesh also supports how those microservices communicate and share data with one another. (see also [Service Mesh](..\\integration\intergration-patterns\service-mesh.md))
+Istio service mesh also supports how those microservices communicate and share data with one another. (see also [Service Mesh](..\\integration\intergration-patterns\service-mesh.md)).
+Istio sidecar uses Envoy(see also [Envoy](\envoy.md)).

 # Benefits
 ## Achieve consistent service networking